bclarke-nes/KIND-shiny-intro/README.md

 + managing health and care data in Shiny, including using open data
 + storytelling and communication with Shiny

+You can see an example dashboard from the course via [shinyapps.io](https://l8865y-brendan-clarke.shinyapps.io/KIND_Shiny-Intro_Final-App/)

 ## Course format

 The training is delivered as a series of four live Teams session using [Posit